ameirs/ameirs/README.md

 ### Hi there, I am Anna

-**a Junior Full Stack Developer with a background in Communication Design and years of professional experience in the film industry.
+##a Junior Full Stack Developer with a background in Communication Design and years of professional experience in the film industry.
 I recently found my passion for programming and am eager to get to know the work flow of a modern tech business.

-I am currently...
+##I am currently...

-	•	working on a website for Salih Balta
+- working on a website for Salih Balta
-	•	expanding my React skills
+- expanding my React skills
-	•	volunteering for KOP Berlin
+- volunteering for KOP Berlin

 <!--
 **ameirs/ameirs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.